Guan06/ALE_2023/99.20250827_ALE/README.md

 __02.call_variant_snippy__
     └─ Variant calling with the Snippy pipeline, followed by VCF re‑filtering (script: `re_filter_raw_vcf.sh`)
     └─ Sub‑directory “mincov10_C3_F001” – each sample has its own folder containing all intermediate files
+    └─ QUAL is retrieved from each samples' vcf file `retrieve_QUAL_from_vcf.sh`

 __03.merge_vcf__
-    └─ Filtered VCFs from all samples were merged into a single file for downstream analyses
+    └─ Filtered VCFs from all samples were merged into a single file for downstream analyses └─ Retrieved QUAL were added to the merged vcf file